NFL Rumors: Buccaneers To Trade OJ Howard After Acquiring Rob Gronkowski

 — Greg Auman (@gregauman) April 15, 2020

-Howard is a young tight end who has put up consistent numbers for the Buccaneers during his three NFL seasons.
+Greg Auman of The Athletic is reporting that Howard’s availability to other teams is going to happen soon.
+In return, the Buccaneers could get the most for Howard at an overloaded position.
+He is a young tight end who has had consistent numbers for the Buccaneers during his three NFL seasons, putting up 1,456 receiving yards and 12 touchdowns.

-During his three seasons with the Bucs, Howard has put up 1,456 receiving yards and 12 touchdowns.
-Brate has more experience in the league and has been more consistent in staying on the field for 16 games a season, which means Tampa will likely pair him alongside Rob Gronkowski.

 Tampa Bay gave up a fourth-round pick and a seventh-round selection in this year’s NFL Draft for Gronkowski.
 That severely hinders the team from looking for young talent, but they could get a pick or two in a trade for Howard to build up their pick pool.

-Howard has one year remaining on his current contract.
+He has one year remaining on his current contract.
 If traded before May 3, his new team would have the choice of picking up the fifth-year option, which comes with a first-round contract in the NFL.

-The addition of Gronkowski means that the Buccaneers cannot keep all three tight ends on the roster.
-One player would not be on the sidelines, and trading Howard away is the only serious option that the team has.
-Releasing the fourth-year player would result in lost money.
+Adding Gronkowski means the Buccaneers cannot keep all three tight ends on their roster.
+One player would have to stay on the sidelines, a situation the team most likely won’t want to find themselves in.
+Trading Howard seems to be the only serious option the team has, as releasing him would result in lost money.

 Cincy Jungle is reporting that the Cincinnati Bengals should look into making a trade for Howard.
-The Bengals have done a lot in free agency to build up their defense, but the offense is severely lacking in big-time talent.
-LSU’s Joe Burrow is the likely number one overall pick by the team, but he does not have a lot of weapons except for A.J.
+The Bengals have done a lot in free agency to build up their defense, but their offense is currently severely lacking big-time talent.
+LSU’s Joe Burrow is the likely number one overall pick by the team, but he does not have a lot of weapons to work with, except A.J.
 Green.
+Howard would be a good addition to his arsenal.